SHORT-TERM COURSES ARE GEARED TOWARD INDIVIDUALS SEEKING CAREER

 |Class||Course Description (Class)||Last Class Date||Actual Start Date/Time||Hours Per Meeting||Sunday?||Monday?||Tuesday?||Wednesday?||Thursday?||Friday?||Saturday?||In District Cost||Out of District Cost||Training On Demand||Content URL||Session Format|

 Medical Micropigmentation is a growing career that gives individuals who work in the health and beauty industries an added service to provide to clients.
 The majority of Medical Micropigmentation professionals provide permanent makeup tattooing for eyebrows, eyeliner, and lips.
 Individuals with this certification may also offer scar cover-up, hairline pigmentation, and medically-necessary cosmetic procedures, such as areola reconstruction.* *These advanced techniques are not covered in this course.
 This course provides theoretical and clinical training in the area of permanent makeup artistry.
 Students will learn permanent makeup techniques for eyebrows, eyeliner, and lips; color theory; needle theory; consultation and aftercare skills; client management skills; and more.
 In partnering with Autry Technology Center, students will also get exclusive business support not found in other medical micropigmentation courses across the state.
 This course is designed to surpass the standards of the Oklahoma State Department of Health for Medical Micropigmentation.
 Upon completion of this course, students will be eligible to test with the Oklahoma State Department of Health to receive the Medical Micropigmentation Certification.
+You must be age 21+ to become licensed by OSDH.
 Medical micropigmentation is a form of permanent cosmetics and requires a medical procedure in which any color or pigment is applied with a needle or electronic machine.
 The law authorizing medical micropigmentation does not include tattooing; thus, medical micropigmentation does not involve placing on the body any pictures, images, numbers, signs, letters of the alphabet or designs.
 Medical Micropigmentation may only be performed in a physician’s office by an individual who holds a current Oklahoma certificate issued by the State Commissioner of Health pursuant to the provisions of the Oklahoma Medical Micropigmentation Regulation Act while working under the supervision of a physician.
 The level of supervision shall be determined by the physician.